VagelisKalimeris/Orders-Platform/README.md

 ## Objective
-- Build an asynchronous RestApi that simulates an orders platform, supporting CRUD operations
+- Simulate an orders platform asynchronous RestApi that supports CRUD operations
-- Implement WebSocket support - Notify all subscribed clients about the order execution status
+- Notify all subscribed clients about the order execution status, using WebSocket
-- Build an automated test suite, covering all endpoints - generate report
+- Build automated test suite covering all endpoints and generating results report
-- Implement performance testing - Place 100 concurrent orders, validate api responses, calculate average execution time and standard deviation
+- Implement performance testing with concurrent orders, validating api responses and  calculating average execution time and standard deviation
 - Dockerize the tests and server in separate containers